themecreek/Cookie-Jus/README.md

 Jus is Latin for law so the repo is called Cookie Law.
 I thought it a better name then the tons of other names in use right now for this type of plugin.

 This is a plugin that will help fill in the requirement by the EU to let your users known about the usage of your cookies on site.
+While many apps/plugins for this exist, this one is made specifcally for Eager.io.